 With a traditional IRA or other retirement account, you can invest in gold through the stock market by purchasing the shares of mining companies or mutual funds that hold those shares.
 Another alternative is a gold ETF, an exchange-traded fund that tracks the performance of gold as an asset.
 Gold IRAs are intended for investors who want to diversify their wealth while saving for retirement.
 Precious metals such as silver and gold, platinum and palladium are considered hedges against inflation and stock market volatility.

+For those looking for more information on Gold IRA rollovers, a comprehensive guide can provide valuable insight into the process.
 Gold IRAs make it possible to keep these precious metals in an individual retirement account.
 Accounts offer the same tax benefits as IRAs invested in stocks, bonds, mutual funds and ETFs.
 A gold IRA is a type of self-directed individual retirement account (IRA) that allows you to own gold bars.
 You cannot own physical gold in a normal IRA, although you can invest in a variety of assets exposed to gold, such as the stocks of gold mining companies or gold exchange-traded funds (ETFs).

 Gold IRAs are a specific type of self-directed IRA that allows you to invest in physical gold and other precious metals such as silver, platinum and palladium.
 Investing in a gold IRA requires the service of a custodian, a broker for buying gold, and an approved depositary to store gold.
 Like other self-directed IRAs, gold IRAs can be traditional or Roth.
 An IRA with gold stands out because the account holder is the owner of real precious metals, unlike mining company stocks or fund shares.